Nextome/nextome.github.io/docs/Nextome SDK/Getting Started/ios-getting-started.md

 - See [Start Localization](../start-localization.md) to use Nextome SDK.

 ## Examples
-A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
+A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-iOS-whitelabel).
-Run the `MapActivity` to see Nextome Sdk in action.
-It also contains a seamless outdoor/indoor map integration using *OpenStreetMap* for outdoor and *Nextome Flutter Map* for indoor.

 <br>